 - Benefits – This boils down to whether your concern is the financial risk or the overall package.
 If your primary interest is to mitigate the financial risk you may incur, an unlimited cap plan is probably high on your list.
 If education, training, and other services are essential, a more balanced plan may be right for you.

 In the end, I always look at the financial risks that I am incurring.
-IN today’s litigious society, a self -defense incident will, more than likely, involve both a criminal and a civil legal action.
+In today’s litigious society, a self-defense incident will, more than likely, involve both a criminal and a civil legal action.
 Anything that ends up in court is expensive.
-I will almost always opt for the choice that gives me the greatest protection from financial disaster.
+Having CCW insurance will provide protection that is needed.

-In this instance, both companies are excellent choices, but my thumbs-up must go to CCCW Safe because of their unlimited caps on civil and criminal trial expenses.
+In this instance, both companies are excellent choices, but my thumbs-up must go to USCCA.